Photo de cerises de café sur un arbre

 Terroirs and Cultivation

-2. Bourbon: Elegance and Softness
+2. Bourbon: Elegance and Sweetness

 History and Origin

-Bourbon coffees are often characterized by their exceptional sweetness, lively acidity and fruity notes.
-They offer a refined tasting experience, with aromas of caramel, red fruits and sometimes flowers.
+Bourbon coffees are often characterized by their exceptional sweetness, lively acidity, and fruity notes.
+They offer a refined tasting experience, with aromas of caramel, red fruits, and sometimes flowers.

 Terroirs and Cultivation

-3. Caturra: Compact, but Full of Flavor
+3. Caturra: Compact, Yet Full of Flavors

 History and Origin